Rachnerd/angular2/README.md

 - 'gulp serve' or 'npm start'

 ## Dependencies
-### index.html
-Index already contains some libraries that are needed for Angular 2.
 ![Screenshot index.html libs](http://puu.sh/ofL3G/079d2ed81c.png)

-Here's a brief summary of what those libraries do.

 #### Shims and polyfills
 _"Provides compatibility shims so that legacy JavaScript engines behave as closely as possible to ECMAScript 6 (Harmony)."  - [ES6-shim](https://github.com/paulmillr/es6-shim)_